Religious Confucianism

 Elements include the deification and worship of Confucius, the seventy-two disciples, Mencius, Zhu Xi, and Shangdi.

-Confucianism, together with Buddhism and Daoism, is often called the "Three teachings."
+Religious Confucianism has had state sponsorship since the Han dynasty, and in all subsequent major dynasties until the 1911 Revolution.
+The Four Books and Five Classics became the jurisprudential basis of the national code and the Chinese legal system, as well as the Spring and Autumn Courts.
+At the end of the Han dynasty, religious Confucianism was widespread.
+Religious Confucian organizations known as Confucian churches, which emerged during the Qing dynasty, have significant popularity among overseas Chinese people today.

-Religious Confucianism has had state sponsorship since the Han dynasty, and in all subsequent major dynasties or historical periods until the 1911 Revolution.
-The Five Classics became the jurisprudential basis of the national code and the Chinese legal system, and the Spring and Autumn Courts.
-At the end of the Han Dynasty, Religious Confucianism was widespread.
-Religious Confucian organizations known as Confucian churches formed in the Qing dynasty have significant popularity among Overseas Chinese people today.
+Elements of religious Confucianism can be found in Chinese salvationist religions and Falun Gong, while a number of Japanese and Korean religious sects also claim a Confucian identity.